Great film, but not for the reasons you might think

 On that add lots of chase scenes and a fierce battle for survival this will not disappoint.

-Great effects with a notable lack of substance From a hospital room where a child witnesses the death of his mother, an alien abduction follows and fast forward some 20 years to the present life of this man in deep trouble.
+From a hospital room where a child witnesses the death of his mother, an alien abduction follows and fast forward some 20 years to the present life of this man in deep trouble.
 A seemingly ordinary man gets hold of a very valuable object and as a result his life is in great danger as some very important individuals are prepared to go to great lengths to obtain it.
 In a nutshell, this is the main thrust of the film and it is not hard to observe how it astutely suffers from a very weak storyline.

 Who the main protagonists were and how this intergalactic link came to be, it remained largely unknown except the occasional insertion of information as the film developed.